I Need Help Now

 24 hours a day/7 days a week

-The Crisis Response Team (CRT) is a group of counselors who provide support and assistance to children and adults experiencing a mental health crisis.
+The Four County Crisis Response Team is a group of trained responders who provide support and assistance to children and adults experiencing a mental health crisis.
 Call-in services include a crisis hotline, information and referrals, and a link to resources and support.
-If needed the CRT will travel to your home or a community location to de-escalate the situation and help the individual in crisis cope with immediate stressors.
+If needed, they will travel to a home or a community location to de-escalate the situation and help the individual in crisis cope with immediate stressors.

 Crisis Text Line